Magnetic monopole: Duality transformation

 The generalized Maxwell's equations possess a certain symmetry, called a duality transformation.
 One can choose any real angle ξ, and simultaneously change the fields and charges everywhere in the universe as follows (in Gaussian units):

 where the primed quantities are the charges and fields before the transformation, and the unprimed quantities are after the transformation.
 The fields and charges after this transformation still obey the same Maxwell's equations.
-The matrix is a two-dimensional rotation matrix.

 Because of the duality transformation, one cannot uniquely decide whether a particle has an electric charge, a magnetic charge, or both, just by observing its behavior and comparing that to Maxwell's equations.
 For example, it is merely a convention, not a requirement of Maxwell's equations, that electrons have electric charge but not magnetic charge; after a ξ = π/2 transformation, it would be the other way around.
 The key empirical fact is that all particles ever observed have the same ratio of magnetic charge to electric charge.
 Duality transformations can change the ratio to any arbitrary numerical value, but cannot change that all particles have the same ratio.
 Since this is the case, a duality transformation can be made that sets this ratio at zero, so that all particles have no magnetic charge.
 This choice underlies the "conventional" definitions of electricity and magnetism.